laurabolta/Synthesis-Project-I/README.md

 **Important files:**

-- `DATASET.py` – Core script that generates a clean, unified dataset combining student, attendance, and sensor data.
+- `DATASET.py` – Core script that generates a clean, unified dataset combining student and attendance.
 This dataset is used for both dropout and grade prediction models.

 - `DropOutModels.ipynb` – Contains machine learning models (classifiers) used to predict which students are likely to drop out.